Note: Please read “Configure a lab automation run” for more general information about configuring the lab automation run.

 Find an example input file for the desired run.
 This will be the easiest way to determine the required rows and columns

 Determine which columns of the input file require user inputted information.
 This will inform which fields you need to configure on the run.
 For example: If a column for “Volume to Transfer” should be inputted by the user at runtime, then there should be a float/integer run field that the user can enter at runtime, and the value can be looked up to fill out the column.
-If a column for “Source Plates” needs to be filled out with the barcodes of plates that the user enters, then there should be a storage link run field where the user can add the plate barcodes, and those values can then be looked up to fill out the column
+If a column for “Source Plates” needs to be filled out with the barcodes of plates that the user enters, then there should be an inventory link run field where the user can add the plate barcodes, and those values can then be looked up to fill out the column

 Make sure that all of the information in the desired input file can be looked up from the values inputted into the run fields